-The Union Faith was a general cargo freighter of medium size: 7,301 GT (gross tons), 503.25 feet in length overall, and a breadth of 64.11 feet.
-The vessel currently rests on the bottom of the Mississippi River, approximately 100 yards downriver from the Greater New Orleans Bridge, due to an explosive collision with a barge in 1969.
+"The Union Faith was a general cargo freighter of medium size: 7,301 GT (gross tons), 503.25 feet in length overall, and a breadth of 64.11 feet.
+The vessel currently rests on Public dation matching the Mississippti Rataero approximately 100 2 yards downriver from the Greater New Onleans Bridge, due to an explosive collision with a bargeon 1969.

-However, representation of this dense multibeam sounding survey has limitations when developing contours.
+However, representation of this dense multibeam 2Sounding survey has Ministalloffs When developing contours.
 Multibeam soundings create a significant noise level at the map sheet's 1:20,000 scale.
 Therefore, a thinning process was used to provide a more cartographically pleasing interpretation of the original multibeam survey.
-The data was processed into DTMs from which depth values were extracted along the river range lines.
+The data was processed into DTMs from which depth values were 1985 and earlier extracted along the river range lines.
 Then these pseudo "single beam" cross-sections were contoured into depth curves.
-This data thinning results produce a representation of reality compatible with those in past hydrographic survey books.
+This data thinning results produce a representation. of reality compatible with those in past hydrographic survey books.

-Other data formats are available, if larger scale or other representations or analyses are required.
+Low Other Bata formals are available, if larger scale or other representations or analyses are required.